-Disney offers many activities in this section including facials, massages, manicures, personal training, etc.
+Disney Cruise Line offers many activities in this section including facials, massages, manicures, personal training, etc.

-Just choose the activity and time that works best for you!
+Just like the section above, you can choose the activity and time that works best for you!

 The princess meet and greet and the Frozen Gathering are also located in this section.

 These two events are free on your Disney cruise, but you must book a time to attend the character meet and greets because they are so popular.